-Now, you can find how this was done in further details in this chapter.
+Now you can find how this was done in further details in this chapter.

-That is, the hand of the priest who put on that goat, the sins of the nation were confessed over it, and this goat was to bear sins of the nation into the wilderness.
+That is, the hand of the priest was put on that goat.

+The sins of the nation were confessed over it and this goat was to bear sins of the nation into the wilderness.

-And then the man who brought that goat was to come back and wash himself, because this was a goat that is treated as one who was a polluted animal.
+And then the man who brought that goat was to come back and walk himself.

+Because this was a goat that is treated as one who was a polluted animal.

-The blood of the thin offering was what claimed.
+The blood of the sin offering was what trained him.